AarshBatra/biteSizedAQ/11.air.pol.life.exp.calc.apte.other.methods/README.md

 For instance, these methods might help determine whether people in polluted areas die earlier because of the pollution itself or because polluted areas tend to have more poverty (which also affects health).

-**What They Found:** Wu’s team showed that traditional approaches underestimate the uncertainty in pollution-mortality associations.
-However, even after accounting for this additional uncertainty, they still found significant effects of PM2.5 on mortality, suggesting the relationship is robust.

 **Strengths:**